 Figure 1 Phases for On-the-job Training

-The three phases of On-the-job Training are documented by the learner and the trainer in <s.
+The three phases of On-the-job Training are documented by the learner and the trainer in Training Records.

 Skill Acquisition and success monitoring

 Skill Acquisition is used to demonstrate achieving the theoretical learning objectives and the qualification to apply them in the respective workplace, or to determine a potential need for follow- up training.